![]() | ![]() | ![]() | Symbols from other languages | Contents | Index |

 make a HTML-entity for the accents in ISO Latin 1, but will

 reject all other accent sequences.
-The command \c
+The command \c can be used

 to put a cedilla on a letter `c' (either case), but on no other